 - 2 teaspoons grounded nutmeg

-- 1 cup grated hard cheese plus more to garnish
+- 1 cup (90 grams) grated parmesan cheese

 - Fresh parsley leaves to garnish

-- Cover the bottom of a large skillet with two tablespoons of olive oil and heat over medium heat, then add the garlic.
-Cook and stir for 10 seconds to release its aroma, then add the onion.
+- Cover the bottom of a large skillet with two tablespoons of olive oil and heat over medium heat.
+Add the garlic and the onions.
 Cook and stir for 3 more minutes.
-Season with some salt and pepper.
+Season with a few pinches of salt and pepper.

-- Serve with fresh parsley leaves and garnish with extra grated cheese to taste (optional).
+- Garnish with fresh parsley leaves, chives, or extra grated cheese to taste (optional).

-When reheating leftovers either in a pan or microwave, add a little olive oil to prevent from becoming too dry.
+Reheating: reheat leftovers either in a pan over the stove for a few minutes or quickly in the microwave.
+Best to add a teaspoon little olive oil to prevent the cauliflower from becoming too dry.